RAGE-toolkit/Artic-nf/meta_data/primer-schemes/EA_2024/README.md

 # 🌍 Primer Set: `EA_2024`

 This folder contains the reference genome and associated primer scheme used for amplicon-based sequencing and genome assembly of rabies virus (RABV) circulating in East Africa.
-The `EA_2024` scheme replaces the previous `rabv_ea` set and incorporates the latest available sequencing data.
+The `EA_2024` scheme replaces the previous `rabv_ea` set and incorporates the latest available sequencing data as per October 2024.
 It improves coverage of regional viral diversity by including sequences from Tanzania, Kenya, and — new in this version — Malawi, with contributions from Dr Stella Mazeri (University of Edinburgh).

 ---